Duistermaat-Heckman measures for Hamiltonian groupoid actions: Abstract

 \section{Abstract}

-For a source proper, source connected regular symplectic groupoid acting locally free and effectively in a Hamiltonian way with proper moment map having connected fibres there is an associated \emph{Duistermaat-Heckman measure} on the quotient orbifold.
-We show that this measure is polynomial with respect to the natural ``affine measure''.
+Consider a source proper, source connected regular symplectic groupoid acting locally freely and effectively in a Hamiltonian way, and assume that the moment map is proper and has connected fibres.
+In this case there is an associated \emph{Duistermaat-Heckman measure} on the quotient orbifold.
+We show that this measure is polynomial with respect to the natural \emph{affine measure}.